Characterisation-Virtual-Laboratory/Lattice-Lightsheet-preprocessing/README.md

 ### Configuring the job - sbatch

-The file "sbatch-LLSM-deskew.sh" is a sample for running the process.
+The file "sbatch-LLSM.sh" is a sample for running the process.
 The script activates the python virtual environment and any modules required for processing the data.
 Then it starts the lattice-Watchfolder process.

 ## Running the workflow